-When meditating to the state of a calm mind, delusive intuitive knowledge can arise.
-This delusive knowledge may be misinterpreted by those meditating as insight wisdom (panna) having occurred to them.
-Any syllabuses of Dhamma of which they are curious or concerned, are processed or tested against this delusive intuitive knowing.
-Delusive intuitive knowledge will incorrectly answer those syllabuses of Dhamma.

-Those meditating will likely arrive at the misunderstanding that they have attained a stage of Noble Fruitions.
-Then they want to determine what state of Noble Fruitions they have reached.
-The delusive intuitive knowledge in their minds shall respond and determine that they reach one of the four stages of Noble Fruitions: sotāpanna, sakadāgāmī, anāgāmī, or arahant.
+When meditating to a calm state of mind, delusive intuitive knowledge can arise.
+This delusive knowledge may be misinterpreted by those meditating as insight wisdom (paññāñāna) having occurred to them.
+Any syllabuses of Dhamma of which they are curious or concerned are processed or tested against this delusive intuitive knowing.
+Delusive intuitive knowledge will incorrectly answer these syllabuses of Dhamma.
+Those meditating will likely arrive at the misunderstanding that they have attained a stage of Noble Fruition.
+Then they want to determine what state of Noble Fruition they have reached.
+The delusive intuitive knowledge in their minds shall respond and determine that they have reached one of the four stages of Noble Fruition: sotāpanna, sakadāgāmī, anāgāmī, or arahant.
 They strongly believe wholeheartedly that the delusive intuitive knowing they have experienced is real.
-No matter what any wise person approaches and indicates that it is delusive intuitive knowing that they have experienced, they still stand firm in wrongly believing that they have attained insight (nana) correctly.
-They presume that they have attained a stage of Noble Fruitions and have become a "Noble One."
-Because of their wrong but strong belief, it is very difficult to correct this kind of Dhamma practice.
+No matter what any wise person approaches and indicates that it is delusive intuitive knowing that they have experienced, they still stand firm in wrongly believing that they have attained insight (ñāṇa) correctly.
+They presume that they have attained a stage of Noble Fruition and have become a "Noble One."
+Because of their wrong yet strong belief, it is very difficult to correct this kind of Dhamma practice.

-6. Adhimokkha (convinced belief)
+6. Adhimokkha

 Adhimokkha can occur to those practicing calm mind meditation if delusive intuitive knowing occurs in their minds during meditation.
-They wrongly believe wholeheartedly that the delusive intuitive knowing is the true insight (nanananana) and also have strong confidence about it.
+They wrongly believe wholeheartedly that the delusive intuitive knowing is true insight (ñāṇa) and also have strong confidence about it.
 They also wrongly believe that they have gained Dhamma Sight.
 They wrongly give importance to themselves, believing that "Buddho" enlightenment, awakening, and cheerfulness has emerged in themselves.
-If there is an occurrence of any of the supernormal powers (abhiñnā), they gain more confidence, arrogance, and conceit, becoming so egotistical they forget themselves.
-If this happens to monks, their followers may presume from them and proclaim that they have attained the ultimate stage of Noble Fruitions, becoming an arahant.
+If there is an occurrence of any of the supernormal powers (abhiññā), they gain more confidence, arrogance, and conceit, becoming so egotistical that they forget themselves.
+If this happens to monks, their followers may presume from them and proclaim that they have attained the ultimate stage of Noble Fruition, becoming an arahant.

-7. Paggāha (wrong effort)
+7. Paggāha

 The characteristic of paggāha occurs when people continuously exhibit strong perseverance in practicing only to calm the mind.
-Wherever they are, in regard to preseverance, they meditate all the time.
+Wherever they are, in regard to perseverance, they meditate all the time.
 Whether they associate with people or they are alone, they appear to have too much self-control or strictly compose themselves unnaturally.
 Those who have paggāha are also stoic, solemn, less communicative, and have a less outward, unsocial personality.
 They are not social and like to be by themselves.
-They are not judicious about using wisdom in contemplating Dhamma.
-This is called "wrong effort" (micchā-vāyāma).
-People who see them may think that they behave properly and strictly practice Dhamma.
+They are not judicious about using wisdom in contemplating the Dhamma.
+This is called "wrong effort"

+(micchā-vāyāma).
+People who see them may think that they behave properly and strictly practice the Dhamma.
 However, this type of practice is wrong and not righteous.